frederic-perez/AmE-dictionary/data/idioms.md

 __catch one’s breath__ :two: To pause or rest before continuing an activity or beginning a new one; resume regular breathing: _Let me catch my breath before I begin anything new._
 __catch onto (something)__
 __catch some Zs__ To go to sleep, to take a nap.
+__catch the sun__ To get sunburned. _I caught the sun at the beach last weekend, and now my back hurts so much that I have to sleep on my side!_
 __catch wind of (something)__ :two: (get wind of something, caught wind) To learn of something; to hear about something.
 __catnap__ A very brief but restful period of sleep. _I’m going to try to squeeze in a catnap before my next shift starts, or else I’ll be feeling sluggish for the entire evening._
 __caught on the hop__ Caught unawares or in a state of unpreparedness. _Please forgive my distracted attention—I’m afraid I was caught on the hop by your sudden arrival._
+__caught unaware(s)__ To be surprised by someone or something. _The clerk was caught unawares, and the robber emptied out the cash register before the clerk could sound the alarm._
 __caught with your pants down__ To be found in an embarrassing situation.
 __chafe at the bit__ To be impatient and/or eager for something to happen or over some delay.
 Used to liken someone to an overexcited horse straining against its bit (the metal piece of the harness that fits between its jaws).
 __chain reaction__ /CHAYN ree-ak-shuhn/ A series of events wherein the outcome of each instance specifically influences or causes the next.
 The phrase comes from the occurrence of such reactions in chemistry and physics. _Deciding to take a course studying James Joyce in college set up a chain reaction that ultimately led me to move to Ireland._